University of Technology Sydney

 Collaborative opportunities:

-Collaborative tasks involve sharing your illustrative and design ideas in Zoom/face-to-face sessions.
+Collaborative tasks involve sharing your illustrative and design ideas during classes.
 The format of this collaboration will be documented within your design journal each week addressing questions or problems outlined in your studio class, which will involve offering and receiving constructive criticism.

 Content (topics)